Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

       "foot .";
   }
   ```
-  If you feel need more organised as well as more ASCII-Art styled definition for empty cells, use needed full stop characters without space between them.
+  If you feel need more organized as well as more ASCII-Art styled definition for empty cells, use needed full stop characters without space between them.
   For instance from CSS Grid Layout Module Level 1,
   ```css
   #grid {